adalat-ai-tech/diart/paper.md

 in pre-recorded conversations, additional problems of "online" real-time diarization, like limited context and low latency, require flexible and efficient solutions enabling both research and production-ready applications.
+We introduce a Python package called `Diart` to address real-time speaker diarization in an efficient and flexible way.

 # Statement of need